 |7||Palisade ratio||4.0-6.0 (per cell)|

-Petiole Microscopy: T.S. of petiole is somewhat circular in shape; single layered epidermal cells covered with thick cuticle; ground tissue collenchymatous.
-Vascular tissue is arranged in continuous ring form in the center of petiole.
-Group of pericyclic fibres are seen in vascular bundle region.
-Vascular bundle composed of metaxylem, protoxylem and phloem Fig. 5.
+Petiole Microscopy: T.S. of the petiole is somewhat circular; single layered epidermal cells covered with thick cuticle; ground tissue collenchymatous.
+Vascular tissue is arranged in a continuous ring form in the center of the petiole.
+Group of pericyclic fibers is seen in the vascular bundle region.
+Vascular bundle composed of metaxylem, protoxylem, and phloem Fig. 5.

-Stem Microscopy: T.S. of stem is almost circular in outline.
-Single layered and thin walled epidermis covered with thin cuticle; hypodermis collen-chymatous followed by 8-10 layer of collen-chymas; cortex parenchymatous and pericyclic fibres are present in scattered form.
-Phloem well developed in the form of ring and consist of sieve tubes, companion cells and phloem parenchyma.
+Stem Microscopy: T.S. of the stem is almost circular in outline.
+Single layered and thin-walled epidermis covered with thin cuticle; hypodermis collen-chymatous followed by 8-10 layer of collenchyma; cortex parenchymatous and pericyclic fibers are present in scattered form.
+Phloem well developed in the form of ring and consist of sieve tubes, companion cells, and phloem parenchyma.

-Xylem is present in form continuous ring and consists of vessels, tracheids, fibers and xylem parenchyma; vessels are in radial rows.
-Medullary rays are distinct; centre portion occupied by collenchymatous pith.
-The secretary cells are concentrated below the collenchymas Fig. 6.
+Xylem is present in continuous form ring and consists of vessels, tracheids, fibers, and xylem parenchyma; vessels are in radial rows.
+Medullary rays are distinct; center portion occupied by collenchymatous pith.
+The secretory cells are concentrated below the collenchymas Fig. 6.

-Powder Microscopic Characters: The powder plant material is greenish in color; showing fragments of palisade and spongy parenchyma with epidermis Fig. 8a parenchyma fibers Fig. 8b vessels having scalariform thickening Fig. 8c.
+Powder Microscopic Characters: The powder plant material is greenish; showing fragments of palisade and spongy parenchyma with epidermis Fig. 8a parenchyma fibers Fig. 8b vessels are having scalariform thickening Fig. 8c.

 FIG. 7: RESULTS OF PHYSICOCHEMICAL PARAMETERS OF G. PEDUNCULATA